flexera-public/flexera-plugins/google/google_deployment_manager/README.md

   - Refer to the guide documentation for details [SS Guides](http://docs.rightscale.com/ss/guides/)
 - `admin`, `ss_enduser`, & `ss_designer` roles on a RightScale account with Self-Service enabled
   - the `admin` role is needed to set/retrieve the RightScale Credentials for the Google Deployment Manager API.
-- GCP Service Account credentials
+- GDM Service Account credentials
   - Refer to the Getting Started section for details on creating this account.
 - The following RightScale Credentials must exist with the appropriate values
   - `GCE_PLUGIN_ACCOUNT`